We want to provide information to help you apply for the benefits you deserve.

 14. What are the age requirements for HUD and USDA federal housing programs?

 Most of the senior citizen federal housing programs will require a senior to be at least 62 years of age, although there are some exceptions for disabled individuals.
 Also, families who are trying to apply for a federal housing program need to include a head of household, spouse or sole member who meets the age requirement for the program.
+Keep in mind that if you cannot meet the age requirements, there may be non-senior programs available to you with different requirements.

 15. What is Section 8 housing and how does it work?